yunruyeh/113-1_bigdata_course/README.md

 ## Diabetes Management and AI in Insulin Delivery Systems
 Authors: Yun Ju Yeh and Beatrice Pasini

 This phase focused on loading, inspecting, and preparing raw datasets related to glycemia levels and treatments (insulin doses and carbohydrate intake).
-The team conducted the following key steps:
+Our team conducted the following key steps:

 Data Standardization: Timestamps in both CSV and Excel files were standardized to datetime objects for alignment.